Elevenlabs AudioNative Player

 They are a great way to get the most out of your product feed.

-Using dynamic ads, recipients can automatically see your products that they have previously viewed, added to their shopping cart, or purchased.
+Using dynamic ads, recipients can automatically see your products they have previously viewed, added to their shopping cart, or purchased.
 You can also use retargeting with dynamic ads to suggest comparable or complementary products.

 They can also use dynamic ads to suggest comparable or complementary products.